ctcl-bregis/ctclsite-rust/config/projects/content/styling/intro.md

 The changes done to documents have been horribly inconsistent from one vendor to another.
 In some recent document revisions, especially those from Texas Instruments (see SLVSDV5B Revision B, August 2021), the terminology is inconsistent throughout the document with "Slave", "Peripheral", and "Secondary" being used to refer to the same thing.

 ### Slave/Master
 I believe that the terms "Slave/Master" did not really make that much sense to begin with.
-For example, why is the chip or hard drive a "slave"?
-None of the components are paid anything.
+It was never a US-specific issue.
 USB seemed to have used Host/Device well before the 2020s and that seems to be most suitable option though it only properly fits electronics engineering.
+Some cases, "device" is already used to describe a different part.

 Master/Slave may continue to be used where it is to be consistent with existing documents.
 This includes the use of MISO/MOSI for SPI signal names.

 ### Whitelist/Blacklist
 Projects will continue to use the terminology "Whitelist/Blacklist".

+## Names

+### Software Names

+#### Lua
+I've seen Lua spelled as "LUA" like it is an acronym.
+It is not an acronym; it is the Portugese word for "moon".

+When referring to the language, only the "L" shall be capitalized.

+#### coreboot
+As stated in the [coreboot documentation](https://doc.coreboot.org), coreboot shall be referred to as "coreboot" without any capital letters or spaces.

+### Company Names

+#### SK hynix vs SK Hynix
+Technically both "SK Hynix" and "SK hynix" are correct spelling of the name however the latter is preferred.

+#### Innolux vs InnoLux
+Though the company refers to itself by either as seen in datasheets.
+The spelling "Innolux" would be used.